Archiving for meetings and webinars

-Zoom’s Meeting Archiving solution is an automated mechanism to capture and archive meeting data including voice, video, captions/transcripts, and in-meeting chat messages, and make them available through a secured integration with a third party for compliance and archiving solutions.
+Zoom’s Meeting Archiving solution is an automated mechanism to capture and archive meeting and breakout room data including voice, video, captions/transcripts, and in-meeting chat messages, and make them available through a secured integration with a third party for compliance and archiving solutions.
 This allows organizations to satisfy FINRA and other compliance requirements.

 Once you have set up archiving for meetings and webinars, you can modify archiving settings.